MrDummyTi/INIS-EVT-labs/README.md

 # INIS-EVT-labs
-Repository used for INIS/EVT labs
+Repository used for labs in INIS/EVT

+Timur Odinets
+group 010901

+Main page: